tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

-## 11.2 Lesson Plan: Trees and Regression
+## 11.2 Lesson Plan: Trees and Ensemble Learning

 ---

 ### Overview

-By the end of Today's class, students will recognize the benefits of using tree based algorithms for classifications problems, also students will gain hands on experience with random forests and ensemble methods such as bagging and boosting.
+By the end of Today's class, students will recognize the benefits of using tree-based algorithms for classifications problems, also students will gain hands on experience with random forests and ensemble methods such as bagging and boosting.

 Today´s lesson also introduce students on dealing with categorical data in machine learning, students will be able to identify when is worth to use categorical data as a feature in a model.